lucodealethea/lvr-friggerri/README.md

 To compile:

 xelatex main.tex -halt-on-error -file-line-error -no-pdf

+Will return main.pdf (to compare with main.pdf in this project)

 ## License
 These are derived works under the terms of the LaTeX project public license (LPPL).